-- Approximately 584 cubic yards of waste were sent for disposal from the cleaning and maintenance of parking lots and parking structures throughout the UMAA campus.
+- Approximately 396 cubic yards of waste were sent for disposal from the cleaning and maintenance of parking lots and parking structures throughout the UMAA campus.
 This does not include parking lot sweeping waste as that is accounted for in a total street sweeping amount, which includes street sweeping and catch basin clean out [SEE P2/GH-1 ABOVE].
-The combined estimated cost for disposal, labor, and vehicle expenses is approximately \$938,028.
-Labor costs include all maintenance related to the parking structures and surface lots including street sweeping, leaf pick-up, litter, snow and ice removal (including snow pile storage management), and roadside vegetative maintenance. - UMAA personnel spent approximately 17,077 hours collecting litter campus-wide, which resulted in about 3,183 cubic yards of waste.
+The combined estimated cost for disposal, labor, and vehicle expenses is approximately \$1,362,190.
+Labor costs include all maintenance related to the parking structures and surface lots including street sweeping, leaf pick-up, litter, snow and ice removal (including snow pile storage management), and roadside vegetative maintenance. - UMAA personnel spent approximately 21,117 hours collecting litter campus-wide, which resulted in about 3,496 cubic yards of waste.

-• UMD personnel spent approximately 300 hours collecting litter campus-wide, which resulted in about 700 cubic yards of waste.
-Of that, approximately 20 cubic yards were collected from just parking surfaces and streets.
-Approximately, \$3,000 were spent cleaning/sweeping parking surfaces, structures and streets.
+• UMD personnel spent approximately 2,746 hours collecting litter campus-wide, which resulted in about 20 cubic yards of waste.
+Approximately, \$6,500 were spent cleaning/sweeping parking surfaces, structures and streets.

-• At UMF, 36.5 hours of labor at a cost of \$1098 was spent for street sweeping.
-Approximately 237.5 hours of labor at the cost of \$7868 was conducted for sweeping/cleaning parking lots and structures.
+• At UMF, 22.5 hours of labor at a cost of \$707 was spent for street sweeping.
+Approximately 239.5 hours of labor at the cost of \$9,071 was conducted for sweeping/cleaning parking lots and structures.
 Approximately, 7.5 cubic yards of waste was disposed from the sweeping and cleaning of parking lots and streets.
-Daily litter pickup for the remainder of campus involved more than 4,134 hours over the reporting period.
-The labor costs associated with cleaning, sweeping and litter pick up on campus during the reporting period is approximately \$128,500.
+Daily litter pickup for the remainder of campus involved more than 3,331 hours over the reporting period.
+The labor costs associated with cleaning, sweeping and litter pick up on campus during the reporting period is approximately \$99,448.
 The total of all sweeping and litter waste yielded an estimated 302 cubic yards for disposal.
-Disposal costs are estimated at \$2700.
+Disposal costs are estimated at \$2,700.